Why this recipe works

 This key lime pie is easy made gluten-free using store-bought gluten-free graham crackers.
 If you’re feeling up for it, you can make your own homemade gluten-free graham crackers for this crust, too.

-Top this creamy pie with a sprinkle of lime sugar and pipe with homemade whipped cream for a special treat!
+Top this creamy pie with a sprinkle of lime sugar and pipe with homemade whipped cream for the perfect balance of sweet and tart.

 A Dash of Megnut is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.